-When I was around 17 years old my GP advised me to start with birth control.
-Because I was having some pimples, the pill was the way to go.
-I also remember that he told me that I would probably will start with the pill any time soon, so I could better start now.
+When I was around 17 years old my GP advised me to start with birth control because I was having some pimples.
+He told me the pill was the way to go and that it was better to start now.
 I have been on the pill for more than 10 years.
 Luckily, I have also been off the pill for a very long time now.
 I’ve tried different natural ways over the years, but have been using the Lady-Comp for some time now.
 It’s about time I share my experience with the Lady-Comp after using it for more than 1 year.

-Once I found the right pill (after trying 4 different types), I never had any “issues” while using the pill.
+Once I found the right pill (after trying 4 different ones), I never had any “issues” while using the pill.
 My body became used to the hormones and my skin seemed to clear up.
 And although there are some positive effects of using the pill, I was actually reading more and more about the disadvantages.
-At that time, my body responded best to the ”new generation” pill, but this pill (the Yasmin) was a bit too often in the media with bad news about it.
-I will not discuss the disadvantages of the pill in this article, but to me it all came down to the fact that birth control pills were not a natural contraceptive for me.
+At that time, my body responded best to the ”new generation” pill, but this pill (the Yasmin) was a bit too often in the media and not for the good reasons.
+I will not discuss the disadvantages of the pill in this article, but to me it all came down to the fact that birth control pills are in my opinion not a natural contraceptive.

 ”On a holiday?
 Keep taking the pill the entire month.
 Any menstrual issues?
 Keep on taking the pill”.
 These statements (also coming from my GP at that time) just didn’t sound natural to me.
 Something so natural for a healthy woman, shouldn’t be regulated with hormones, right?
 I also don’t believe that the pill in general had a good influence on my body.